Benefits Of The Circular Economy Model You Haven't Considered

 4

-Companies Will Explore New Opportunities for Expansion
+Companies Will Explore New Opportunities For Expansion

 As companies adapt to the circular economic model, they will phase out jobs that depend on nonrenewable resources and instead create new jobs to serve circular functions.
 The opportunities for companies to refurbish old items or collect used resources will increase.